sagemath/trac_to_gh/Issue 8785.md

 It turns out that on some platforms, importing multiprocessing, then twisted, leads to an "int object is not callable" TypeError.
 This breaks devel/sage/sage/all.py's quit_sage function, causing a big traceback at exit.
 This could also cause great confusion for people writing a program that uses `@`parallel('multiprocessing') followed by anything involving twisted.

 A simple fix is to import the relevant part of twisted before using multiprocessing in `@`parallel.
 The attached patch does this.

+NOTE: The system that exhibits this is in a corporate setting, and no devs have systems where this can be replicated at present, unfortunately.
+So please do NOT revert this just because you don't see the problem on your laptop!

 Issue created by migration from https://trac.sagemath.org/ticket/8785